Mikrodidakt/bakery/README.md

 Commands:
-  clean   Clean one or all the tasks defined in a build config shell   Start a shell inside docker or run any command inside bitbake command inside or outside of docker list    List all builds or the tasks available for one build build   Execute a build either a full build or a task of one of the builds upload  Upload artifacts to artifactory server
+  clean   Clean one or all the tasks defined in a build config shell   Initiate a shell within Docker or execute any command within the BitBake environment list    List all builds or the tasks available for one build build   Execute a build either a full build or a task of one of the builds upload  Upload artifacts to artifactory server